|Reindeer, Rangifer tarandus|

 You have to remove the snow cover — or ice if you are impatient or unlucky — to get to the outcrops here.
 It is well worth the effort.
 Beneath the icy cover, you find lovely ammonoids and bivalves.

-Two specimens have of ichthyosaur have been recovered.
+Two ichthyosaur specimens have been recovered that are of particular interest.
 They comprise part of the trunk and the caudal vertebral column respectively.

 Some features, such as the very high and narrow caudal and posterior thoracic neural spines, the relatively elongate posterior thoracic vertebrae and the long and slender haemapophyses indicate that they probably represent a member of the family Toretocnemidae.